Indian state telcos to share network, offer some services jointly

-NEW DELHI, Sept 24 (Reuters) - India’s two state-run telecommunications carriers -- Bharat Sanchar Nigam Ltd and Mahanagar Telephone Nigam Ltd -- signed a pact on Tuesday to share their infrastructure and provide joint services to corporate customers.
+NEW DELHI (Reuters) - India’s two state-run telecommunications carriers -- Bharat Sanchar Nigam Ltd and Mahanagar Telephone Nigam Ltd -- signed a pact on Tuesday to share their infrastructure and provide joint services to corporate customers.

 BSNL operates mobile, fixed-line and Internet services in 20 of India’s 22 telecommunications zones, while MTNL operates in the key Delhi and Mumbai zones.
 Hit by intense competition from private sector rivals, both carriers have seen their market share eroding, and lost money in the past four fiscal years.